Tips from Tutors for Overcoming Procrastination (At the Last Minute)

 5. Remember, you don’t have to write a perfect paper, you just have to write a paper.
 Turning something in is better than turning nothing in.
 A “C” or even a “D” is better than a “0.”

 Everyone procrastinates.
 It’s human.
 You can learn to control it, though.
-Look for the Writing Center’s Tips for avoiding procrastination early next fall.
+Look for the Writing Center’s Tips for avoiding procrastination early next semester.
 And meanwhile, good luck!
 And have a wonderful break!

 “Procrastination makes easy things hard, hard things harder.” –Mason Cooley